KimandoHs/CS411_Project/docs/User_Stories/User_Story4.md

-As a person who simply wants to learn about plants, I can log in to my account and have flashcards and quizzes about all kinds of plants.
+As a person who simply wants to learn about plants, I can log in to my account and take a quiz about all kinds of plants.
+As someone who either wants to improve my knowledge or just have fun, I want to be able to see my score while taking the quiz so I can improve in the future.
+As a user, I think it would be cool if pictures I take can added to the database, and therefore the quiz section as well.
+That way, the community can see the pictures I take of cool plants.
-There should be a library of plants filtered by if we have or have not seen them, as well as other aspects of the plant (Climate, place of origin, etc.).
-When the user puts their mouse over a plant a stat-sheet of sorts should appear as well as a short description and fun facts about the plant.
-There is also a news feature where the user can keep up with the most recent discoveries in the plant world.
-When the plant library can not be loaded there should be an error message displayed and access to other aspects of the site should be maintained.